2019 Session Descriptions

 Residential Child Care Licensing (RCCL) will provide an update on recent changes, the upcoming regulatory standards review, implementation of legislation, and other changes.
 The Residential Child Care Contracts Division will provide updates on performance-based contracting, procurement plans and other changes on the horizon.
 Please note that contract and RCCL changes will also be discussed at the agency leadership panel on Wednesday, October 2nd.

-Presenters: Amber Krause, Residential Child Care Licensing, Texas Health and Human Services, and Cristina Guerrero, Director of Residential Contracts, Texas Department of Family and Protective Services
+Presenters: Amber Krause, Director of Field Operations, Residential Child Care Licensing, Texas Health and Human Services; and Cristina Guerrero, Director of Residential Contracts, Texas Department of Family and Protective Services

 B2 Enriching Staff Proficiency: Building a Framework for Long-Term Investment